wvanbergen/blogposts/restful_considered_harmful_followup.md

 ## Improving the status quo

 In the end, what I want to achieve is educating developers, not changing the way Rails implements REST.
-Generators, screencasts and tutorials
+Rails conventions, generators, screencasts, and tutorials are all part of how we educate new Rails developers.

-- Rails could ship with a state machine implementation, and a generator to create a model based on it.
-Tutorials, screencasts, and documentation could focus on using it to design your application.
+- Rails should ship with a state machine implementation, and a generator to create a model based on it.
+- Tutorials, screencasts, and documentation should focus on using it to design your application.
 This would lead to to better designed application with less bugs and security issues.
 - You can always wrap your state machine in a RESTful API if you wish.
 But this should always come as step 2.

 Hopefully this clarifies a bit better what I was trying to bring across.